-November is gratitude month.
-For many decades now, A.A. has formally set aside all of November as Gratitude Month as a time to express our collective gratitude for our individual sobriety.
+In A.A., November is known as Gratitude Month, in which it is a time to express our collective gratitude for our individual sobriety.
 Many A.A. service entities today observe Gratitude Month by holding Traditions meetings and taking up special contributions to the General Service Office for A.A. services worldwide.
 [Read More >>]

 Welcome to October 2020 in which we look at Step Ten, Tradition Ten and Concept Ten.
 The Southern Delaware Intergroup has a literature committee and you can order at cost, A.A.
 Conference approved literature.
 The Secretary and Treasurer trusted servant positions will rotate out this December.
 [Read More >>]